I Can Love You

 "I Can Love You" is a song by American recording artist Mary J. Blige.
-It was written by Blige along with her sister LaTonya Blige-DaCosta, Rodney Jerkins, and Lil' Kim for her third album, Share My World (1997), with Jerkins producing the song and Lil Kim having featured vocals.
-The contains elements of the song "Queen Bitch," a track from Kim's debut album Hard Core (1996), co-written by Carlos Broady and Nashiem Myrick.
+It was written by Blige along with her sister LaTonya Blige-DaCosta, Rodney Jerkins, and Lil' Kim for her third album, Share My World (1997), with Jerkins producing the song and Lil' Kim providing additional vocals.
+The song contains elements of the song "Queen Bitch," a track from Kim's debut album Hard Core (1996), co-written by Carlos Broady and Nashiem Myrick.
 Due to the inclusion of the sample, they are also credited as songwriters.

-The song was released to generally positive reviews from music critics and issued by MCA Records as the second US single from Share My World on May 6, 1997.
-It emerged as the album's highest-charting single, reaching number 28 on the US Billboard Hot 100, while also peaking at number two on the Hot R&B/Hip-Hop Songs chart.
+The song was released to generally positive reviews from music critics and issued by MCA Records as the second US single from Share My World on June 9, 1997.
+It emerged as the album's highest-charting single, reaching number 28 on the US Billboard Hot 100, while also peaking at number two on the Billboard Hot R&B Singles chart.
+The accompanying music video was directed by Kevin Bray.

 Background

 "I Can Love You" was written by Blige along with her sister LaTonya Blige-DaCosta, Rodney Jerkins, and Lil' Kim for her third album, Share My World (1997), while production was helmed by Jerkins.
 Jerkins had heard through MCA Records A&R Hank Shocklee that Blige was holding a listening session in New York City to recruit producers for her next project Share My World.
 Coincidentally, he received a call from Blige who was a fan of his work on singer Gina Thompson's 1996 single "The Things That You Do" and wanted him to come to New York to play some ideas for her.
 Jerkins, who would end up placing five tracks on Share My World, came up at least ten tracks which he felt were urgent to Blige.

 In 2020, he commented on "I Can Love You" in an interview with VLAD TV: "When I got in the room I played [...] the beat and Mary went crazy and she was like 'You're not leaving New York.
 You're staying here.
 We're gonna work this week'."
 Jerkins further elaborated on the nature of the song which samples the piano movements in the beginning of "Queen Bitch," a track from Kim's debut album Hard Core (1996): "That beat was so different.
 It was like the way that it was structured, it was just meant to be a Mary classic in my mind [...]
-I had the sample from Lil Kim and I was just like "I'll put some cords over that."
-I always felt like the essence of Mary was hip-hop so I was like "This was an artist that used hip-hop beats and had chords over top,' " so that's what I wanted just to establish with her."
+I had the sample from Lil Kim and I was just like 'I'll put some cords over that.'
+I always felt like the essence of Mary was hip-hop so I was like 'This was an artist that used hip-hop beats and had chords over top,' so that's what I wanted just to establish with her."